curv3d/curv/docs/Theory.rst

    an expert implementation like CGAL or Carve.
 There are many more geometric operations available in open source for F-Rep than there are for meshes, and these operations are surprisingly easy to program.
 Eg, union and intersection are trivial.
-   So it's practical for the entire Curv geometry interface to be written in Curv itself, and it's much easier for users to define sophisticated new operations and distribute them as libraries.
+   So it's practical for the entire Curv geometry library to be written in Curv itself, and it's much easier for users to define sophisticated new operations and distribute them as libraries.